Laravel-Backpack/devtools-issues/README.md

 - If you've discovered a bug, please open an issue here.
 - If you want to suggest a feature, please open an issue here.
-- If you want to submit a PR, please open an issue here detailing it.
+- If you want to submit a PR, please detailing it here first.
 If we agree to it, we'll add you to the code repo.

 **Why does this exist?** Since the code repo is closed-source and Github charges per contributor per month... unfortunately... we can't give access to everybody who purchases it... it would be very _very_ costly.
 So keeping the issues and code separate is the best we can do, for the time being.